aviart/gd-star-rating/readme.txt

 * Widgets with multi instance support
 * Widgets support templates
 * WordPress shortcode support
+* Preview stars and trends image sets
-* Various additional tools for maintenace and bulk operation
+* Various additional tools for maintenace and bulk operations
 * WordPress editor button and tinyMCE3 plugin for shortcode
 * Manual placement functions of the rating code and template integration
 * Banning IP's, IP ranges and masked IP's